mdbell/awtea/docs/SHADER_DESIGN.md

 ### Limitations

 - NATIVE_FUNC_COUNT is a build-time constant (can be extended).
-- Stack arguments and returns are always fixed-point 32-bit integers.
+- Stack arguments and returns are always floating point
 - No reentrant or recursive calls by default.

 ---